LECTURE ARTIFICIAL INTELLIGENCE-ARE WE STAYING SMARTER THAN THE ROBOTS

 There are many speculations, but what are robots really capable of?
 This lecture on the topic of artificial intelligence shows what opportunities and risks artificial intelligences hold.
 Computer scientist and brain researcher Dr Boris Nikolai Konrad knows how far artificial intelligence (AI) has been developed and researched so far.
 And he asks the provocative question: Will we remain smarter than the robots that are constantly learning?
 Because what has been shown in Hollywood science fiction films for decades - as loyal companions on adventure journeys like R2D2 or villains who want to usurp world domination - looks different in reality.

-In his presentation, the keynote speaker illustrates the role artificial intelligence is already playing in our everyday life and which inventions will be changing our lives in the future – starting from a music playlist that proposes suitable songs, to smart homes that automatically control the energy balance, up to self-driving cars that learn automatically and – according to Konrad - will reach the mass market in a few years already.
-In an entertaining and amusing way, he provides his audience with a fascinating and at the same time realistic insight into the world of AI and robots.
+In his lecture "Artificial Intelligence - Will we stay smarter than the robots?", the keynote speaker illustrates the role artificial intelligence already plays in our everyday lives and which inventions will change our lives in the future - from music playlists that suggest suitable songs, to smart homes that control their own energy consumption, to self-driving cars that learn independently and, according to Konrad, will reach the mass market in just a few years.
+In an entertaining and entertaining way, he gives his audience a fascinating and at the same time realistic insight into the world of AI and robots.

-- Science fiction versus reality: What can robots really do?
+- Science fiction vs. reality: what are robots really capable of?

-- Chance or risk: What‘s the potential of artificial intelligence (AI)?
+- Opportunity or risk: What are the possibilities of artificial intelligence (AI)?

-- Big data: How algorithms work and how they make predictions
+- Big Data: How algorithms work and make predictions

-- Automatization: How self-controlled programs influence our everyday life
+- Automation: How self-controlled programmes influence our everyday life